RobertHechler/RobertHechler/README.md

 ### Hi, I'm Rob, a PhD candidate and Vanier Scholar at U Toronto :canada:

 - I'm interested in understanding how aquatic biodiversity responds to environmental change and do this using molecular and quantitative methods.
-My goal is to produce work that informs conservation and policy practices, working both at global and local scale with rights and stakeholders.
+My goal is to produce work that informs conservation and policy practices, working both at global and local scales with rights and stakeholders.
 - For my PhD, I'm working with [Marty Krkosek](https://krkosek.eeb.utoronto.ca/) at the Department of Ecology and Evolutionary Biology, University of Toronto
 - My research projects include:
     - biodiversity responses to heat stress via environmental RNA and DNA